improve stop-to-stop consistency by

 offer slightly more bite and friction than slotted rotors.

-As with slotted rotors, pad coefficient of friction remains consistent over
+As with slotted, pad coefficient of friction remains more consistent over

 their lifetime.
-Wet bite is improved over plain and slotted rotors, so
+Wet bite is better than plain or slotted rotors, so

-these may be the best choice for areas with heavy rainfall, like Seattle or
+these may be the best choice for areas with frequent, heavy rainfall, like Seattle or

 Singapore.
 Weight is reduced by about 0.2 pounds per rotor, depending on